teamneusta/converter-bundle/docs/usage.md

 Sometimes you will need parameterized conversion which is not depending on the objects themselves.
 Think about environment parameters, localization or other specifications of your app.
-This information can be put inside a simple `GenericContext` object and called with your conversion:
+This information can be put inside a `GenericContext` object and called with your conversion:

 ```php
 $ctx = new \Neusta\ConverterBundle\Converter\Context\GenericContext();